Federal Aviation Administration (FAA)

-Class 2 Rockets – Rockets up to 9,208 pound-seconds total impulse and altitudes up to 120,000 feet AGL Saturday and Sunday, 18,000 feet MSL Monday through Friday, Sunrise to Sunset.
-A Class 2 rocket requiring more than 120,000-feet MSL requires a new FAA COA.
+Class 2 Rockets – Rockets up to 9,208 pound-seconds total impulse.
+Class 2 rockets can launch to altitudes up to 250,000 feet AGL Saturday and Sunday, 18,000 feet MSL Monday through Friday, Sunrise to Sunset.
+A Class 2 rocket requiring more than 250,000-feet MSL requires a new FAA COA.

-Class 3 Rockets – Rockets requiring more than 9,208 and less than 200,000 pound-seconds total impulse.
-Rockets up to 18,416 pound-seconds total impulse and altitudes up to 120,000 feet AGL Saturday and Sunday, 18,000 feet MSL Monday through Friday, Sunrise to Sunset.
-A Class 3 rocket of more than 18,416 pound-seconds total impulse or requiring more than 120,000-feet AGL requires a new FAA COA.
+Class 3 Rockets – Rockets with more than 9,208 and less than 200,000 pound-seconds total impulse.
+Class 3 rockets can launch to altitudes up to 250,000 feet AGL Saturday and Sunday, 18,000 feet MSL Monday through Friday, Sunrise to Sunset.
+A Class 3 rocket requiring more than 250,000-feet AGL requires a new FAA COA.

 AGL: Above Ground Level